pulumi/pulumi-hugo/themes/default/content/blog/project-scoped-stacks-in-self-managed-backend/index.md

     - pulumi-releases
 ---

-At Pulumi, we aim to offer our users the best-in-class IaaC experience.
+At Pulumi, we aim to offer our users the best-in-class IaC experience.
-We recently shipped a series of impactful enhancements to our Service backend (check out [Pulumi Deployments](/blog/pulumi-deployments/) if you haven't already!), and we have more exciting features coming soon.
+We recently shipped a series of impactful enhancements to our [Pulumi Service](/product/pulumi-service/) backend (check out [Pulumi Deployments](/blog/pulumi-deployments/) if you haven't already!), and we have more exciting features coming soon.